 - Higher blood α carotene, β-carotene and β-cryptoxanthin increase telomere length hence promote longevity

-- Delay the aging process
+- Delay the ageing process

 - Reduce risk of age-related illnesses